LitC03/GIF-Analyser/README.md

 ### For Windows (using MinGW)

-1. Ensure you have MinGW installed and that its `bin` directory has been added to your system's PATH environment variable.
-2. Open Command Prompt or PowerShell, navigate to the directory containing `a1.cpp`, and execute the following command to compile the application:
+1. Open Command Prompt or PowerShell, navigate to the directory containing `a1.cpp`, and execute the following command to compile the application:
     ```
     g++ GIF_Analyser.cpp -o GIF_Analyser.exe -std=c++11
     ```
-3. To run the program, use the following command:
+2. To run the program, use the following command:
     ```
     GIF_Analyser.exe
     ```